Evaluating LLM Reasoning Beyond Correctness and CoT: Evaluation

 \subsection{Overall Results}

-Table~\ref{table:eval:overall} presents the averaged scores for both benchmarks.
-As expected from saturated benchmarks, most models gain high scores under conventional evaluation (thesis).
-However, this apparent similarity masks deeper differences in reasoning—differences that SIEV is designed to uncover.
+Table~\ref{table:eval:overall} reports SIEV signals across the 21 evaluated models on GSM8K and MMLU.
+As expected from saturated benchmarks, \emph{thesis} accuracy ($p_T$) clusters near ceiling for many systems (e.g., O3, GPT‑5‑chat, Kimi‑K2 each exceed 96 on GSM8K).
+In contrast, the \emph{process-level signals} diverge substantially: $p_S$ spans a much wider range, from above 90 (O3, O1) to below 60 (GPT‑5‑chat, Ministral‑8B‑Inst), OC varies from consistently high (O1, O3) to very low (GPT‑5‑nano, O3‑mini), etc. These differences indicate that similar static correctness can mask very different trajectories—some \emph{stable and integrative}, others \emph{fragile or replay-like}.

-\soheilhead{Static Scores vs. Dynamic Reasoning} While conventional method (as in thesis score, $p_T$) imply that models like GPT-5-chat perform on par with models such as O3, SIEV’s dialectical reasoning approach reveals a substantial gap.
-In the GSM benchmark, GPT-5-chat drops to the bottom of the chart when evaluated dialectically.
-This discrepancy underscores a critical insight: high static reasoning scores do not necessarily reflect genuine reasoning capabilities and conventional evaluation methods may overestimate model's reasoning robustness and underrepresent reasoning fragility.
+\soheilhead{Static Accuracy vs.\ Reasoning Robustness} Similar $p_T$ can mask \emph{fragile} reasoning trajectories.
+For instance on GSM8K, models that appear comparable at $p_T$ (e.g., GPT‑5‑chat and O3) \emph{diverge} at $p_S$—with GPT‑5‑chat ranking near the bottom at synthesis.
+This discrepancy underscores a critical insight: high static correctness do not reflect genuine reasoning capabilities and conventional evaluation methods can \emph{overstate} model's reasoning robustness and quality when the generative path exhibits stability issues or \emph{pattern replay behavior}.
 The performance drops may hint at underlying issues in models training, though diagnosing these is beyond our current scope.